appwrite/rfc/010-anonymous-login.md

 The process for OAuth2 should be very simple, once a user has linked an OAuth2 authentification to an anonymous account - it will be converted.

-If there already exists a user with that E-Mail address - the anonymous account will be merged into the already existing one.

 For data consistency, the user should be provided the same ID at any point.

 ### Endpoints